RFM Score: Analysis, Formula, and How to Calculate It

 Monetary value = 3 - 5

 Lovers are almost as good as your Soulmates, but they aren’t so excited about you yet.
-This RFM customer segment needs more nurturing, and your job is to eliminate frictions that prevent them from becoming your Soulmates.
+Lovers customers have made recent purchases, buy and spend a considerable amount, but there is still room for growth in their engagement and loyalty.
+RFM customer segment needs more nurturing, and your job is to eliminate frictions that prevent them from becoming your Soulmates.

 New Passions